manu2784/react-exercise/README.md

 ### Start Server
 Run `npm start` command in react-exercise directory and the app will be running on localhost:3000 if port 3000 is free.

+### Form and Table
+Home page show the Form exercise while /table page shows Table exercise.
+There are links provided in the top nav bar to toggle between form and table.